ibm-cloud-docs/satellite/host-alibaba.md

 ## Security group settings
 {: #alibaba-reqs-secgroup}

-As described in the [host networking requirements](/docs/satellite?topic=satellite-reqs-host-network), your Alibaba hosts must have access to connect to {{site.data.keyword.satellitelong_notm}}.
-If you use hosts in a virtual private cloud (VPC), you can create a security group similar to the following example.
-You can get the owner, group, user, and VPC IDs from your Alibaba provider resources.
+Configure a security group for your Alibaba VPC hosts to meet [host networking requirements](/docs/satellite?topic=satellite-reqs-host-network).
+Retrieve owner, group, user, and VPC IDs from your Alibaba provider resources.
 {: shortdesc}